ymgve/x11_hash/README.md

 Install
 -------

-Python 2.7 is required as well as gcc.
+Python 2.7 is required as well as VCforPython27.msi

     $ python setup.py install